HexHive/OSTEP-slides/35-persistence.md

 # Consistency

-> Redundant data must be consistent to ensure correct functionality
+> Redundant data must be consistent to ensure correctness.
+> Otherwise functionality may break.

 * Keeping redundant data consistent is challenging
 * Filesystem may perform several writes to redundant blocks